-NOTE: Only add an output circuit breaker, (and delete the OUTPUT CONTACTOR paragraph above), if the converter is supplying a downstream distribution panelboard (such as in a shop or laboratory), or multiple outputs with distribution internal to the converter.
-Include the 28 VDC bracketed option only on Army projects with combination converters.
+NOTE: Only add an output circuit breaker, (and delete the OUTPUT CONTACTOR paragraph above), if the converter is supplying a downstream distribution panelboard (such as in a shop or laboratory), or multiple outputs with distribution internal to the

-Provide converter output(s) with non-automatic manual circuit breaker(s), with appropriate frame size and a shunt trip coil derated for 400 Hz [and 28 VDC] operation.
+Provide converter output(s) with non-automatic manual circuit breaker(s), with appropriate frame size and a shunt trip coil rated for DC operation.
 Trip circuit breaker by the unit's OFF circuit [local or remotely activated] and when any circuit identified in the paragraph SAFETY FUNCTIONS causes the system to shut down.
 Output breaker(s) must be operable from the front of the unit.